• OVERVIEW •

 CGDGBD also enjoys regular use beyond Madagascar and Hawaii (predominantly a product of its close proximity to Open G: another truly global tuning).
 Many peg-twirling artists have found their way to these tones over the years – e.g. Jack Johnson (Constellations, cp.1), John Butler (Spring to Come, Mystery Man cp.2, Young & Wild cp.2), and Joni Mitchell (Sweet Bird, Trouble Child, Underneath the Streetlight, Don’t Interrupt The Sorrow, Cold Blue Steel & Sweet Fire: tabs here).

-Also Coldplay (UFO), True Widow (Flat Black), Wilbur Soot (Saline Solution, cp.5), Jackson Browne (Running on Empty +2), This Town Needs Guns (26 is Dancier than 4), Big Wreck (Do What You Will, You Caught My Eye, Mistake -1), and Owen/Mike Kinsella (Playing Possum for a Peek cp.6, Breaking Away +2 cp.6).
+Also Coldplay (UFO), True Widow (Flat Black), Jackson Browne (Running on Empty +2), This Town Needs Guns (26 is Dancier than 4), Big Wreck (Do What You Will, You Caught My Eye, Mistake -1), and Owen/Mike Kinsella (Playing Possum for a Peek cp.6, Breaking Away +2 cp.6).
+And, as helpfully suggested by reader River Mallow of the band Nectarine Dreams, numerous tracks by Wilbur Soot, including “several songs from his 2020 album Your City Gave Me Asthma: including Jubilee Line [cp.2], I’m Sorry Boris [cp.3], Saline Solution [cp.5], and Goodnight [cp.5]…American Poetry Club also used it on KMD [also covered by Soot]…”.

 - Cold Blue Steel & Sweet Fire – Joni Mitchell (1972):